 Eating this cake is an experience as euphoric as discovering that your fave late-night kebab shop has remained open an extra half an hour and yes, still has extra fries.

-Make this once and I promise you, you will never even consider another chocolate cake recipe or (god forbid) a boxed cake.
-It’s easy, it’s quick, and it tastes incredible.
-It’s a triple-threat cake guaranteed to be perfect for all occasions, like birthdays or Wednesday nights at 10pm when you’re hungry but don’t want to walk all the way to the closest supermarket to get a pint of Ben & Jerrys because then you would miss an episode of Scandal and also have to put on pants and that’s just not gonna happen my friends, so you decide to make this cake instead.
+Make this once and I promise you, you will never even consider another recipe.
+It’s guaranteed to be perfect for all occasions, like birthdays or Wednesday nights at 10pm when you’re hungry but don’t want to walk all the way to the closest supermarket to get a pint of Ben & Jerrys because then you would miss an episode of Scandal and also have to put on pants and that’s just not gonna happen, my friends, so you decide to make this cake instead.

 THE ULTIMATE CHOCOLATE CAKE RECIPE